 Event Planning Automation: Lead Follow-Up, Client Communication, and Vendor Coordination

 Event planning is a relationship business buried under paperwork.
 Contracts unsigned, deposits unpaid, vendor confirmations unacknowledged, timeline updates unsent — all of it falling to planners who are simultaneously managing active events.
+The global events industry was valued at approximately $1.1 trillion in 2023 (Allied Market Research, 2023), yet the day-to-day reality for most independent planners is still largely manual.
+Event planners spend an average of 10+ hours per week on administrative tasks like vendor coordination, client follow-up, and contract management (Event Manager Blog / Skift, 2022).
 Automation doesn't replace the creative work.
 It handles the administrative layer so planners can spend their time on what clients are actually paying for.

 1. Inquiry and Proposal Follow-Up